lopeztecalcovaniam3s2-ui/Multimedia-Content-CMS/product_backlog/product_backlog_EN.md

 **I want** to create a post with text, tags and an optional image
 **So that** I can share content with other users

-**Acceptance Criteria:**
-- The content field is required
-- Tags are entered in #tag format and converted to an array
-- The image/video link is optional
-- The post automatically stores the author's username and avatar as a snapshot
-- After successful publishing redirects to home after 1.5 seconds
-- If no active session redirects to login

 **Gherkin:**
 ```gherkin